canonical/pebble/docs/reference/cli-commands/pull.md

 (reference_pebble_pull_command)=
 # pull command

-The pull command retrieves a file from the remote system.
+The `pull` command is used to retrieve a file from the remote system.

 ## Usage